 - If you see a field called “External IP addresses“ enter 0.0.0.0 in it

-- Be sure “Enable” Checkbox is selected if available on your Virgin Media Hub 3.0 Router
+- Make sure “Enable” Checkbox is selected if available on your Virgin Media Hub 3.0 Router

 6.Testing the port forwarding entries on your Virgin Media Hub 3.0 router

-Now that you have created a port forward on Virgin Media Hub 3.0 Router, lets test it.
-There's lot of port checkers available online. you can try online port scanners like canyouseeme
+Now that you have created a port forward on Virgin Media Hub 3.0 Router, let us test the port forwarding setup from your game server or end application.

 Just to be safe, go ahead and bookmark this page.